AndreaFalanti/popnas/README.md

 ```
 tensorboard --logdir {path_to_log_folder}/tensorboard_cnn
 ```
-In each tensorboard folder it's also present the model summary as txt file, to have a quick and simple overview of its structure.
+In each tensorboard folder, there are also some additional files like the model summary and schema, to have a quick overview of its structure.

 ### NAS-Bench-201